MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/HiveLlap.md

 ## Troubleshooting

-You might come across the following "Unable to connect" error after entering the authentication information for the connector and selecting **Connect**.
+You might come across the following "SSL_connect" error after entering the authentication information for the connector and selecting **Connect**.

 ![Unable to connect error with SSL wrong version number](./media/hive-llap/unable-to-connect.png)